kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/BONE LIZARD-MAN.md

 move: "Near"
 morale: "12"
 special: "Death Touch: 2d4 damage BODY save or also take +2 fatigue."
-description: "A rare and terrifying sight where a Lizard-Man has been cursed with service even upon their death.
-They retain their wits and intelligence but lose some of their ferocity."
+description: "*A rare and terrifying sight where a Lizard-Man has been cursed with service even upon their death.
+They retain their wits and intelligence but lose some of their ferocity.*"
 ```